spcourse/python/en/loops/index.md

 In Python, just like in almost every other programming language, there are two different constructions to loop over a variable: the **for-loop** and the **while-loop**.

 A for-loop is used when you know beforehand how often you want to repeat the set of instructions.
 In cases where you do not know the number of repetitions in advance and want to re-evaluate at every iteration whether you want to continue, you use the while-loop.
 In a while-loop, just like in the for-loop, all instructions are executed for a specific value of the variable.
-Ths difference is that each time the variable is changed, there is an evaluation wether or not to re-do the block again.
+The difference is that each time the variable is changed, there is an evaluation whether or not to re-do the block again.

 In most cases, `for` and `while` are interchangeable.
 This for-loop: